Semantic Region Aware Autonomous Exploration for Multi-Type Map Construction in Unknown Indoor Environments: Related Work

 \subsection{Autonomous Exploration Strategy}

-The widely-used exploration strategy for robots include the frontier-based mechanism \cite{r16}, \cite{r41}, \cite{r42} and the NBV-based mechanism \cite{r17}, \cite{r32}, \cite{r18}.
-The frontier-based mechanism guides the robot greedily towards unknown areas that may provide new information \cite{r16}, while in NBV-based exploration, candidate frontier points are considered in more detail for determining the next viewpoint goal.
-In the work \cite{r17}, the evaluation of frontier points takes into account the information gain while reducing the uncertainty in the robot's closed-loop actions.
-In addition to incorporating information gain, path cost is also considered in NBV evaluation \cite{r32}.
+Widely used robotic exploration strategies include the frontier-based mechanism \cite{r16,r55,r41,r56,r42} and the NBV-based mechanism \cite{r17,r32,r18}.
+However, both strategies face challenges with high computational costs in complex, large environments.
+To address this issue, subsequent researchers proposed exploration methods based on the sample-based mechanisms to reduce computational costs.

-The sample-based exploration mechanism, with the typical representative being the RRT family \cite{r35}, \cite{r5}, \cite{r4}, \cite{r6}, \cite{r40} is suitable for navigation in complex or large-scale environments.
+The sample-based mechanism exploration strategies mainly include the RRT family \cite{r35,r5,r4,r6,r40} and the Random Roadmap family \cite{r46,r47,r66}.
+RRT \cite{r6} achieves tree growth through continuous random sampling in the map.
+When the tree reaches the frontiers, it generates a goal.
 In the work \cite{r35}, to improve the sampling efficiency of the original RRT, the idea of a disjointed tree was proposed.
-RRT continuously selects random points on the map as the target points for the growth of each branch, and frontier points are generated when the branch reaches the frontier \cite{r6}.
+Random roadmaps can also be used for path planning.
+Wang et al. \cite{r47} narrowed the search area from the entire map to the free space and extended the graph-based roadmap, thus supporting multiple queries and facilitating path planning.

-Although the RRT-based exploration has a high exploration rate in the exploration of complex environments, it can lead to the problem of excessive repetition in exploration due to the randomness of sample point selection.
-By combining the semantic map, we also consider the semantic region information in addition to information gain and path cost in the frontier point evaluation function, which greatly improves the exploration efficiency.
+Although sample-based mechanism exploration strategies have made significant improvements in computational efficiency, they can lead to the problem of excessive repetition in exploration due to the randomness of sample point selection.
+By incorporating semantic maps, we introduced semantic region aware points into the random sampling process.
+Additionally, in the frontier evaluation function, we integrated semantic region information alongside information gain and path cost, effectively addressing this issue.